dshifflet/MailPreviewService/README.md

 # MailPreviewService
-Given a folder of EML files host a summary page of the contents and let people download them
+Given a folder of email EML files host a summary page of the contents and let people download them

 Edit the config.json to point a folder containing *.eml files.
 Go to http://localhost:5000/api/mail/view.html